 CAPS is here for you.
 Please do not hesitate to reach out if you need support.

 |Appointments||Monday & Tuesday 8 a.m. to 6 p.m., Wednesday-Friday 8 a.m. to 5 p.m.|

 |Front Desk||Monday-Friday 9 a.m. to noon, 1 p.m. to 4 p.m.|

+Welcome to Counseling & Psychological Services at Sonoma State University!
 Our purpose is to support student mental health and wellbeing.
-To accomplish this, we offer short-term individual and group counseling, workshops, crisis intervention services, consultation, referral, training, and outreach.
+We offer short-term individual and group counseling, workshops, crisis intervention services, consultation, referral, training, and outreach to accomplish this.
 All currently enrolled students who pay the mental health fee (a mandatory campus fee paid at registration) are eligible for our services.
 There are no additional charges for our services.

 All are welcome here.
 We strive to acknowledge, accept, and support the perspectives of a diverse campus population.
 This includes, but is not limited to, race/ethnicity, gender, age, sexual orientation, ability, religious/spiritual affiliation, socio-economic status, and immigration status.